Xavier Mbuyamba: Chelsea

 After reaching an agreement for his release from Barcelona in June, Mbuyamba joined Premier League side Chelsea on 20 August 2020 on a three-year deal.
 However, soon after his arrival in London he suffered a torn meniscus injury which required surgery and which ultimately saw him sidelined for the majority of the season.
-After a period of eight months of rehabilitation, he made his debut for the club's development side on 11 April 2021 as a late substitute and marked his return to action with a goal as Chelsea recorded a 3-1 win over Southampton U23.
+After a period of eight months of rehabilitation, he made his debut for the club's development side on 11 April 2021 as a late substitute and marked his return to action with a goal as Chelsea recorded a 3–1 win over Southampton U23.

 Volendam

 On 1 September 2022, Mbuyamba returned to the Netherlands to join newly-promoted, Volendam on a three-year deal for an undisclosed fee.
+He was named captain ahead of the 2023–24 season after the departure of Carel Eiting.
+Missing all games between January and May 2024, Mbuyamba revealed that the club had discovered he had cardiac arrhythmia during the annual medical.
+Consequently, he underwent surgery to have a subcutaneous implantable defibrillator (S-ICD) implanted as primary prevention.
+He returned to action on 12 May, starting and playing the first half in a 7–2 loss to Twente.
+The following week, Volendam were relegated from the Eredivisie following a defeat against Ajax.

 International career

 Mbuyamba is a Dutch youth international and made his debut for the Netherlands U19 team in November 2019 when he started and played the whole match in a 3–3 friendly draw against Mexico However, despite representing his country of birth, he remains eligible to play for DR Congo through descent as his father was born in the African country.